Punktum-dk/whois-service-specification/README.md

 This is the version string of the service.
 The service uses [semantic versioning][SEMVER], so this is major release `3`, No feature or bug releases has been made indicated by the minor release indicator: `0` and the patch release indicator:`0`.

 ```
-## The data in the DK Whois database is provided by DK Hostmaster A/S
+## The data in the DK Whois database is provided by Punktum dk A/S
 ## for information purposes only, and to assist persons in obtaining
 ## information about or related to a domain name registration record.
 ## We do not guarantee its accuracy.
 We will reserve the right to remove
 ## access for entities abusing the data, without notice.
 #
 ## Any use of this material to target advertising or similar activities
 ## are explicitly forbidden and will be prosecuted.
-DK Hostmaster A/S
+Punktum dk A/S
 ## requests to be notified of any such activities or suspicions thereof.
 ```